wyattshanahan/BIS/Cobol/Notes/2024_08_26_AnatomyofCobol.md

 All lines must end with a period

-Executable statements must line up in col 12, other code starts in col 8
+Executable statements must line up in col 12, other code starts in col 8.

+Don't use reserved words as user defined names (blue on instructor's system)